StockNews.com Upgrades WNS (NYSE:WNS) to “Buy”

-StockNews.com upgraded shares of WNS (NYSE:WNS – Free Report) from a hold rating to a buy rating in a research report report published on Thursday.
+WNS (NYSE:WNS – Get Free Report) was upgraded by equities researchers at StockNews.com from a “hold” rating to a “buy” rating in a research note issued on Saturday.

-WNS has been the topic of several other reports.
-Needham & Company LLC reaffirmed a buy rating and set a $80.00 price objective on shares of WNS in a research report on Monday, November 13th.
-Barrington Research cut their price objective on WNS from $88.00 to $65.00 and set an outperform rating on the stock in a research report on Friday, October 20th.
-Finally, Citigroup boosted their price target on WNS from $73.00 to $76.00 and gave the stock a buy rating in a research report on Wednesday, January 17th.
-Nine equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $91.00.
+WNS has been the topic of several other research reports.
+Needham & Company LLC boosted their price objective on WNS from $80.00 to $85.00 and gave the stock a “buy” rating in a report on Friday, January 19th.
+Barrington Research increased their price objective on WNS from $65.00 to $80.00 and gave the stock an “outperform” rating in a report on Monday, January 22nd.
+Finally, Citigroup upped their target price on WNS from $73.00 to $76.00 and gave the stock a “buy” rating in a research report on Wednesday, January 17th.
+Nine research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $92.50.

 View Our Latest Stock Analysis on WNS